securesecrets/shade/Shade_Protocol_Resposible_Disclosure.md

 - Feature requests
 - Best practices
 - DNS Sabotage
+- Self-XSS
+- Captcha bypass using OCR
+- Vulnerabilities used to enumerate or confirm the existence of users or tenants
+- Vulnerabilities requiring unlikely user actions
+- Lack of SSL/TLS best practices
+- Attacks requiring privileged access from within the organization
+- Vulnerabilities primarily caused by browser/plugin defects
+- Any vulnerability exploit requiring CSP bypass resulting from a browser bug

 ### The following vulnerabilities are excluded from the rewards for this bug bounty program: